 Why Hedley Byrne v Heller is important

-This case introduced the ‘assumption of responsibility’ as a test for the duty of care.
-It also confirmed that a person can owe a duty of care when speaking words, rather than only when they are ‘acting’, and that any duty was subject to a disclaimer of liability.
+Hedley Byrne v Heller introduced the ‘assumption of responsibility’ as a test for the duty of care.
+It also confirmed that a person can owe a duty of care when speaking words, rather than only when they are ‘acting’.
+Finally, it established that a duty is subject to a disclaimer of liability.

 Hedley Byrne sought a reference about a potential customer, Easipower Ltd. HB’s bank obtained a reference from Easipower’s bank, Heller & Partners, which was given ‘without responsibility’.
 This meant that no contract was entered into between HB and Heller.
 Heller gave a positive reference, giving HB the confidence to contract with Easipower.
 The reference turned out to be false and Easipower entered into liquidation.
 HB suffered a substantial loss.